whneo97/duke/docs/README.md

 Allows users to mark a tasks or groups of tasks to be completed, or yet to be completed.

 ### Deleting Tasks
-Allows users to delete tasks from the tasklist
+Allows users to delete tasks from the tasklist.

 ### Finding Tasks using Keywords
 Allows users to find tasks using keywords (including type of task, task description, date / time and state of whether task is done / undone)